Teen Counseling & Mental Health: Options For Free Counseling For Teens

 Takeaway

-Counseling can be a vital resource and support system for teenagers who are experiencing mental health challenges, or simply navigating the typical life changes and stressors associated with adolescence.
-If cost is a barrier to seeking therapy, there are several resources that may offer free therapy services, including high school and college services, therapist training programs, and national hotlines and websites.
+Counseling can be a vital resource and support system for teens who are experiencing mental health challenges or simply navigating the typical life changes and stressors associated with adolescence.
+If cost is a barrier to seeking therapy or counseling, there are several resources that may offer free therapy services, including high school and college services, therapist training programs, and national hotlines and websites.
 Online therapy may also be a beneficial, lower-cost method of seeking teen counseling.
 Parents and teens alike can attend therapy separately or together to come up with solutions to mental health concerns, parenting issues, or other general problems they’re facing.

 Learn to cope with the challenges of adolescence